jasonaaronwilson/c-armyknife-lib/src-doc/string-util.md

 Return a substring of the given string as a newly allocated string.

+## @function string_truncate

+Return a copy of the string truncated to limit number of *bytes* (excluding the trailing zero).
+This is currently not unicode safe!

+When the string is truncated, we also add 'at_limit_suffix' which may make the returned string actually that many characters longer.
+This behavior is likely to change in a future version.

 ## @function uint64_to_string

 Convert a uint64_t number to a string.